- Olmesartan oral tablet is available as a brand-name drug and a generic drug. Brand name: Benicar.

 For people with an active renin-angiotensin system: This drug activates your renin-angiotensin system.
 If you have heart failure, renal artery stenosis, or low blood pressure (hypotension), your renin-angiotensin system is already active.
 If you take olmesartan when your renin-angiotensin system is active, you risk serious kidney damage.

-For people with diabetes: You shouldn’t take this drug.
-Some research shows that this drug increases the risk of heart problems and death in people with diabetes.
+For people with diabetes: Some research shows that high doses of olmesartan increase the risk of heart problems and death in people with diabetes.
+In addition, you shouldn’t take this drug if you have diabetes and are also taking aliskiren.

 Warnings for other groups